Yassaadi/bank_scoring/README.md

 ## Drift monitoring

-Data drift is the phenomenon where the statistical properties of data change over time, which can cause models to become less accurate if they are not adapted to the new data distribution.
-In our case I performed a data drift monitoring using evidently library by taking as reference data my current training data and production data the application test data given by the manager.
+Data drift refers to the phenomenon where the statistical properties of data change over time.
+If models are not adapted to the new data distribution, they can become less accurate.
+In our case, I performed data drift monitoring using the evidently library, using my current training data as the reference and the application test data provided by the manager as the production data.

-The drift is calculated using Jensen-Shannon Divergence (JSD) and Wasserstein Distance.
-Only one features represents drift in my set of tested features, this drift is estimated to 14,29% which has no impact on model retraining.
+To quantify data drift, I calculated the Jensen-Shannon Divergence (JSD) and Wasserstein Distance.
+Among the set of tested features, only one feature exhibited drift.
+The calculated drift for this feature was estimated to be 14.29%.
+Fortunately, this drift has no significant impact on model retraining, indicating that the model can still perform effectively without requiring adjustments due to the observed data drift.

 ![image](https://github.com/Yassaadi/bank_scoring/assets/106546639/d828fb87-c0a7-4574-8860-c90a2a8e436c)